 New Level Endorsements

-Candidates may add a specific secondary subject endorsement to an elementary certificate or a general elementary endorsement to an existing secondary certificate.
+Candidates may add a specific secondary subject endorsement to an elementary certificate.
 Please see New Level Endorsements for more information.